-Entrepreneurial Personality: The Human Side of Business
+The Entrepreneurial Personality: The Human Side of Business

-© Copyright. the Bibby Group.
+© the Bibby Group.
 All Rights Reserved.

-The following is an abbreviated version of an earlier work Bibby Group published on the entrepreneurial personality.
-This subject is a significant part of the Focus Program for Emerging Entrepreneurs, as our years of consulting demonstrates that the human side of business may be the most interesting.
+This is Part Three of a series and an abbreviated version of an earlier work Bibby Group published on the entrepreneurial personality.
+This subject is a significant part of the Focus Program for Emerging Entrepreneurs .
+Our years of consulting demonstrates that the human side of business may be the most interesting and the most complex.

-Then again, while there’s no ‘string’ of adjectives describing all entrepreneurs there is ‘one trait’ common to all.
+Then again, while there’s no string of adjectives describing all entrepreneurs there is one trait common to all.

 The one element that separates entrepreneurs from all others is their extra measure of independence.

-Of course, there are varying degrees of independence and varying degrees of executive talent, but those issues are associated with the different entrepreneurial “types” mentioned above.
-The key point is that entrepreneurs are different from other people and non-entrepreneurs cannot fully come to terms with that difference because they are not driven by the same need for independence.
+Of course, there are varying degrees of independence and varying degrees of executive talent.
+Those elements serve to form different entrepreneurial types.
+The key point is that entrepreneurs are different from other people and non-entrepreneurs cannot fully come to terms with that difference.
+Why” Because they are not driven by the same need for independence.
 A different feeling exists inside.
-The banker, government administrator, or teacher who works with the entrepreneur may understand the business they are advising, but they do not understand the entrepreneur’s heart, and therefore cannot apply their advice directly to or for the business owner.
+The banker, government administrator, or teacher who works with the entrepreneur may understand the business about which they are advising, but they do not understand the entrepreneur’s heart and mind.
 A gap exists that is real, and that gap generally creates a divide between the entrepreneur and the rest of the world that is difficult to bridge.

 Less than 10% of the population are entrepreneurs.
 The other 90% do not live in or understand that world.
 One might accept that NASCAR drivers love speed, but that’s a far cry from understanding what that need for speed feels like.
 Nor, do the rest of us want to experience that speed.
 It’s the implementation of tools and systems that requires the hands-on person.
 Coaching, teaching and advising are NOT the same as doing.
 That point is missed by those serving or helping entrepreneurs.